 Legal Market Overview

-The legal market is concentrated in Beirut and dominated by local law firms, with the exception of Chedid Law Offices, which works in association with Dentons.
-Key independent firms include Abou Jaoude & Associates Law Firm, Alem & Associates, Badri and Salim El Meouchi LLP, El-Aref International Law Office, Obeid Law Firm and El-Khoury & Partners Legal Counsel (EKP).
+Firms in Lebanon are turning more and more to international work.
+The key names in the market are Abou Jaoude & Associates Law Firm, Alem & Associates and Badri and Salim El Meouchi LLP, El-Aref International Law Office, Obeid Law Firm and El-Khoury & Partners Legal Counsel (EKP).